Selling CBD oil online 101: which payment gateways are best?

 Credit cards and payment gateways for CBD

 If you are already selling, or are struggling to continue to sell CBD Oil because of payment gateway issues, we may have solutions for you.
 Often merchants who are having difficulties after being declined or shut down by a major payment gateway contact us looking for solutions.

 We can assist site owners who have processing history by matching them up with one of our trusted payment gateway providers who will meet your needs and recommend a credit card processor that has experience working with businesses like yours.

 REMINDER.
-We offer payment gateway and credit card processing recommendations.
+We offer payment gateways and credit card processing recommendations.
 If you are selling CBD, you need to consult a qualified attorney.
-We do not offer legal advice.
+We do not offer legal advice, but wan can help you accept credit cards.